electricimp/RFM9x/README.md

 ## receiveData()
 The *receiveData()* method puts the module into continuous RX mode.
-This will allow the RX_DONE flag to be set, meaning that when valid data is received, the callback passed to setReceiveHandler will be called with the received data as its argument
+This will allow the RX_DONE flag to be set, meaning that when valid data is received, the callback passed to setReceiveHandler will be called with the received data as its argument.

+**Please note:** When the radio is sending it cannot receive data.
+Therefor if sendData() is called after receiveData() the module will no longer be in continuous RX mode.

 #### Example
 ```